Density Profiles and Direct Correlation Functions from Density Functional Theory in Binary Hard-Sphere Crystals: Substitutional Solid and Interstitial Solid Solution: WBII tensor functional and numerical details

 For this is it is necessary to evaluate the (first) direct correlation function

 which we do by implementing the calculation of $F_\text{exc}$ as a fully differentiable expression in one of the usual machine-learning frameworks.
 The density field in one unit cell is discretized on a (periodic) grid with $128 \times 128 \times 128$ points and initialized with Gaussian peaks at the appropriate lattice sites and realistic widths.
 We then solve the EL equation iteratively using a mix of Picard and DIIS (direct inversion in the iterative subspace) steps.
 During these iterations the chemical potentials $\mu_i$ are chosen such that the mean particle number inside the unit cell is fixed.
 This means that during the solution procedure $\mu_i$ vary, but ultimately converge to the true value the closer we get to the fixed point.
 We stop the iteration once the error of the $j$th iteration $\rho_i^{(j)}(\rv)$ (summed squared mean difference between two iterations) becomes smaller than $\num{1e-5}$.
 Computing an equilibrium density profile on a GPU typically requires approximately 10 minutes.
+The unit cell geometry and length as defined in \Cref{eq:length-def} remained constant throughout the minimization.

 The computation of $\ctwo_{ij}(\rv, \rv')$ is similarly done by automatic differentiation, however the first argument needs to be fixed due to memory limitations.